 Phillip CompeauAssistant Teaching Professor/Assistant Department Head for Education Carnegie Mellon UniversityComputational Biology Department

 Dr. Compeau is the Assistant Department Head for Education and an Assistant Teaching Professor in the Computational Biology Department.
-He directs the undergraduate program and serves as an assistant director for the MS in Computational Biology program.
+He directs the undergraduate program and serves as an assistant director for the MS in Computational Biology program, and co-founded (with Josh Kangas) the PreCollege Program in Computational Biology, the first educational program in computational biology for high school students in the United States.

 Dr. Compeau also teaches a variety of courses, including Programming for Scientists, and he is passionate about how online and offline educational materials can inform and enrich each other as we build an effective 21st Century classroom.
 He completed a Ph.D. in mathematics at UC San Diego, where he co-founded Rosalind, a platform for learning computational biology and algorithms through problem solving that hosts over 50,000 learners.
 Phillip also helped lead the development of the first massive open online course (MOOC) in computational biology in 2013, which has since grown into the Bioinformatics Specialization on Coursera.
 He is the co-author (with Pavel Pevzner) of Bioinformatics Algorithms: An Active Learning Approach, a bestselling textbook in computational biology that has been adopted by 75 institutions worldwide since its first publication in 2014.